CaioUeno/ml-api/README.md

 ## Machine Learning

+I implemented a machine learning task (**sentiment classification**) inside the API.
+It classifies every tweet published in three possible classes (negative, neutral or positive).
+The only model I trained is a [Multinomial Naive Bayes](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html#sklearn.naive_bayes.MultinomialNB) using as input a Bag-of-Words representation ([CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html?highlight=countvectorizer#sklearn.feature_extraction.text.CountVectorizer)).
+You can check the training step in the script *train_model.py* as well as the data in *twitter_training.csv* file.

 ## Log

 The logging is configured in the **logging.conf** file.
 It creates a file for every hour of activity in the *logs* folder.